 In the makeup world, foundation and bronzer have always gotten most of the glory, wouldn’t you say?
 They’re the go-to staples that people turn to for coverage and color.
-However, today we want to talk about makeup’s unsung hero: highlighter.
+However, today we want to talk about highlighter, which has been stealing the spotlight lately.

 Powder illuminators typically have softer application and deliver more of a sheer, shimmery finish.
 These types of products work well over foundation or blush to lend your skin that all-over dewy look.